jenliketen/explicit/README.md

 ### Data

 All data, raw or processed, are stored in the `data` folder.
 To save space, we only upload the first few rows of each dataset.
+We do not upload the `pickle` files as they are too large and can also be obtained through running the Jupyter Notebooks.

 ### Source code